I Saw the Devil: Plot

-Kyung-chul visits the home of his friend Tae-joo, a murderer and cannibal.
-After explaining his situation to Tae-joo, the latter remarks that whoever is after him must be the relative of one of his victims.
-Kyung-chul consequently deduces Soo-hyun's identity after recalling Joo-yun's engagement ring, which Soo-hyun had put on before attacking him previously.
-Soo-hyun arrives and incapacitates both murderers along with Tae-joo's girlfriend Se-jung.
+After learning of the situation, Tae-joo remarks that his tormentor must be related to one of his victims.
+Kyung-chul deduces Soo-hyun's identity after recalling that his wedding ring matched that of Joo-yun.
+Soo-hyun arrives and incapacitates Kyung-chul, Tae-joo, and his girlfriend Se-jung.
 The next day, Tae-joo and Se-jung, still unconscious, are arrested by the police and sent to the hospital.
+Soo-hyun and Kyung-chul receive treatment for their wounds, aided by Soo-hyun's trusted subordinate, who helps them evade the cops.
+Kyung-chul wakes up and overhears Soo-hyun and the subordinate talking about the transmitter.